-But even though one can invest in digital real estate, you likely won’t see any success without a plan.
+But even though anyone can invest in digital real estate, you likely won’t see any success without a plan.

-Of course, with rental property, there is no shortage of courses available… but there aren’t very many out there about digital real estate.
+Of course with rental properties there is no shortage of courses available, but there’s not very many out there about digital real estate.

 Don’t let any of this scare you off, because this is all just part of the digital real estate world.

-And for those of you who are willing to put in the hours of work it sill take to see a profit, then it can be really rewarding.
+And for those of you who are willing to put in the hours of work it will take to see a profit, it can be really rewarding.
 In fact, it’s not unheard of to see profit margins of 90% or more.

 Well, the first thing you need to understand is how the digital real estate industry works, what types of digital property you need to focus on, and the pitfalls that you’ll need to avoid in order to skyrocket your income potential.

-We want to step you through all the nuts and bolts of digital real estate so that you’ll at least understand the basics of good digital investments.
+I want to walk you through all the nuts and bolts of digital real estate so that you’ll at least understand the basics of being a digital landlord.